vmunde62/devops-task1/README.md

 After installing prerequisites, Open Jenkins webpage on http://localhost:8080 or http://[PubicIP]:8080 for server.
 Then unlock the jenkins and setup a jenkins account.

-Login to jenkins account, Then create a New pipeline job.
+Login to created jenkins account.

+Then create a New pipeline job, A configuration page will open.

-Select the defination file as '**Pipeline script from SCM**' .
+At the bottom of the page, Select the defination file as '**Pipeline script from SCM**' .

-Enter the Repository url and select the branch, Then save the pipeline.
-Now the pipeline setup is complete.
+Enter the This Repository url and select the main branch, Then save the pipeline.

+This will create a New jenkins pipeline.

 ## Trivy Image scanner
-In the pipeline stages, The trivy scanner is set to fail the pipeline, if the docker image contains any vulnerabilty of level **HIGH** or **CRITICAL** so the pipeline will exit at trivy stage.
+In the pipeline stages, The trivy scanner is set to fail the pipeline, if the docker image contains any vulnerabilty of level **HIGH** or **CRITICAL** .

 To bypass this you can change the **--exit-code** in Jenkinsfile, from